 - Home Educating on a Budget

 - Work Experience

 There is no specific financial assistance to home educators in Australia and home educators are ineligible for the Education Maintenance Allowance.
-However, registered home education is recognised as a valid form of education and, as such, you may be eligible for the following payments if you meet the other eligibility criteria:
+However, registered home education is recognised as a valid form of education and, as such, you may be eligible for a payment if you meet the other eligibility criteria.